-- Thank yous
+- The Thank Yous

-Like all good comedy duos you can work together so each of you can deliver comedy ‘ad libs’.
+Like all good comedy duos you need to work together so each of you can deliver comedy ‘ad libs’.
 Of course if your relationship dynamic lends itself, one of you can play the straight man and the other the fall guy.
 It’s up to you to play with what you got.